How to Set Up a Raspberry Pi Web Server: A Comprehensive Guide

 √ Pros:

-Maturity and Popularity: Apache is one of the oldest and most widely used web servers.
+Maturity and Popularity: A Raspberry Pi Apache configuration is one of the oldest and most widely used web servers.
 It's well-documented and has a large community.

-Compatibility: Apache works well with a wide range of applications, including many popular content management systems (CMS) like WordPress, Joomla, and Drupal.
+Compatibility: Apache works well with a wide range of applications, including many popular content management systems (CMS) like WordPress, Joomla, and Drupal — see our detailed post on How to Set Up a Raspberry Pi Web Server: A Comprehensive Guide for more context.

 htaccess Support: Apache supports .htaccess files, which allow for directory-level configuration.